Location: The Bahamas

 The solution gave Bethell the components he needed to create a sound, realistic budget.
 Its ability to easily update variables and to complete what-if analyses were also substantial improvements over what was done in the past.

 Publishing financial statements is no longer the chore it was before APD adopted Analytics Maestro.
 Bethell has been able to replicate the exact layouts required for his public quarterly filings with The Bahamas International Securities Exchange.
 Data and statistics populate condensed financial statements, and audited financial statements and department-level views give each area what they need to be successful.

 Financial statements are due within 45 days of each quarter-end and within 90 days of year-end.
 Instead of providing a mere two to three days for their auditors to review the financial statements and respond to them before publication, Bethel now completes the full range of statements, including the management discussion and analysis, within 30 days.
 This enables his team to research and double-check data and ratios, while still giving the auditors a full two weeks for their review.

 Bethell’s ability to answer management and board questions about the budget and financial statements saves everyone time and promotes responsibility.

 Being able to do line item budgeting encourages department heads to come to their budgeting meetings with explicit explanations for the funds requested, which, in turn, speeds up what used to be a lengthy budgeting process.

-Once completed and approved, APD exports the final budget from Budget Maestro and imports it into their Sage ERP with Centage’s seamless data integration tool.
+Once completed and approved, APD exports the final budget from Centage and imports it into their Sage ERP with Centage’s seamless data integration tool.
 With ease, Bethell creates different metrics, ratios and trends, and often runs various scenarios to ensure they don’t miss an opportunity to become even more efficient and profitable for their shareholders.